Table of contents

 After all, it’s not just a catch phrase that we use for the fun of it.
 In fact, quality content is a digital marketing solution that lets businesses thrive these days.

-You can create amazing content, but it might as well go to waste if it’s not SEO-optimised.
+You can create amazing content, but it might as well go to waste if it’s not optimized for search engines.
 Thorough keyword research and meticulous link building should get your blogs in front of the eyes of your target audience.
 Furthermore, high-quality content and link building are actually the two most important signals used by Google to rank your website for search.

 According to Hubspot’s research, Google is responsible for 94% of total organic traffic, and you should do your best to hit that top Google results for relevant keywords.